-MODEM Use IRQ - This option forces the installed MODEM to use the specified IRQ so that the Power Management BIOS can use this information.
+MODEM Use IRQ - This item tells the Power Management BIOS which IRQ is assigned to the installed MODEM.
 Options are NA, 3, 4, 5, 7, 9, 10, and 11.

-The following three modes are Green PC power saving functions.
-Dose Mode and Suspend Mode are only user configurable when User Define Power Management has been selected.
-See below for available selections:
+The following four modes are Green PC power saving functions which are only user configurable when User Defined Power Management has been selected.
+See below for available selections.

 Doze Mode When enabled and after the set time of system inactivity, the CPU clock will run at slower speed while all other devices still operate at full speed.
-Suspend When enabled and after the set time of system inactivity, all devices Mode except the CPU will be shut off.
-HDD Power When enabled and after the set time of system inactivity, the hard disk Down drive will be powered down while all other devices remain active.
+Standby Mode When enabled and after the set time of system inactivity, the fixed disk drive and the video will be shut off while all other devices still operate at full speed.
+Suspend Mode When enabled and after the set time of system inactivity, all devices except the CPU will be shut off.
+HDD Power Down When enabled and after the set time of system inactivity, the hard disk drive will be powered down while all other devices remain active.